7 Signs of Childhood Trauma in Adults (Even If You Think It Wasn't "That Bad")

 Signs of childhood trauma in adults including anxiety and attachment struggles

-1. You Feel Responsible for Everyone’s Emotions
+1. You Feel Responsible for Everyone Else's Emotions

 2. You Minimize Your Own Pain

-3. You Swing Between Overachieving and Burnout
+3. You Swing Between Overachieving and Collapse

 4. You Shut Down During Conflict